 But I wasn’t there to float down the Deschutes River or climb the extinct volcano that looms over this city.
 I was on a pilgrimage with my friend Crystal to find nostalgia, to discover the last remaining store that played such a big role in my childhood during the 1980s.

 I was on a quest to visit the world’s last remaining Blockbuster video store.
-Between the support of the locals and the bustling tourism in Bend, the last remaining Blockbuster has managed to stay open and successful, even through the challenging COVID pandemic.
+Between the support of the locals and the bustling tourism in The Best Things To Do In Bend, Oregon: Where To Eat, Stay, And Play, the last remaining Blockbuster has managed to stay open and successful, even through the challenging COVID pandemic.
 Like me, thousands of people flock to Bend to stop at this once-thriving franchise for a quick journey back to their childhood memories.

 Just walking into the store, located at 211 Northeast Revere Avenue in Bend, the memories of rushing to the Blockbuster in my hometown to snatch up the newest release on Friday nights washed over me.
 The smell of candy and DVD cases, combined with the signature navy and yellow logo of Blockbuster, sparked my senses, and in an instant, I was 14 again and searching for a copy of Lost Boys.